Last Updated on December 28, 2022 by maximosecrets

 Hello, and welcome back to Maximo Bite Size.
 A series of videos on the functional aspects of Maximo Manage.

 This is the fourth episode in the series on Asset Management.
 I’m Andrew Jeffery and today we’ll continue the subject of meters introduced in the third episode, but now we’ll take a look at the meter applied to the location or asset.

 Please subscribe to the Maximo Secrets channel so that you don’t miss out on new episodes as they are being published.
 I am planning a further ten videos in this Asset Management series.

-Meters can be applied to both locations and assets, and they operate in almost the same manner.
+Meters can be applied to both A physical place where assets exist and where work can be performed. and assets, and they operate in almost the same manner.
 Our focus will be in the Assets application, but I’ll highlight any differences with meters on locations.

 We’ll start today by looking at the different ways in which asset and location meters can be created in Maximo and we’ll follow this with reviewing meter readings for the different types of meters.